ESCAP Disaster Resilience Week (24-27 July 2023): Targeting transformative adaptation for riskier times

-The Week will also feature the launch of the Asia-Pacific Disaster Report 2021 as well as a soft launch of the Asia-Pacific Disaster Resilience Network Portal, an online and interactive knowledge portal which aims to support risk-informed policymaking.
+The Week will also feature the launch of the Asia-Pacific Disaster Report 2023 as well as a soft launch of the second generation of the ESCAP Risk and Resilience Portal, ESCAP’s online interactive knowledge portal to support disaster and climate risk-informed policymaking.